ng-Classic/ng-classic/aio/content/guide/upgrade.md

 Even accounting for these differences you can still have dependency injection interoperability.
 `upgrade/static` resolves the differences and makes everything work seamlessly:

-*   You can make AngularJS services available for injection to Angular Classiccode by *upgrading* them.
+*   You can make AngularJS services available for injection to Angular Classic code by *upgrading* them.
     The same singleton instance of each service is shared between the frameworks.
-    In Angular Classicthese services will always be in the *root injector* and available to all components.
+    In Angular Classic these services will always be in the *root injector* and available to all components.

-*   You can also make Angular Classicservices available for injection to AngularJS code by *downgrading* them.
+*   You can also make Angular Classic services available for injection to AngularJS code by *downgrading* them.
-    Only services from the Angular Classicroot injector can be downgraded.
+    Only services from the Angular Classic root injector can be downgraded.
     Again, the same singleton instances are shared between the frameworks.
     When you register a downgraded service, you must explicitly specify a *string token* that you want to use in AngularJS.